seung-lab/cloud-volume/README.md

 ## Setup

 Cloud-volume is compatible with Python 2.6+ and 3.4+ (we've noticed it's faster on Python 3).
 On linux it requires g++ and python3-dev.
 After installation, you'll also need to set up your cloud credentials.
-If you need `fpzip` support (you know who you are, most of you don't), you must install numpy first to allow it to compile.
+If you need `fpzip` support (you know who you are, most of you don't), you must install numpy first to allow it to compile and use Python 3.

 #### `pip` Installation